Skip to main content

 Welcome to the UNC Psychiatry Residency Program website!
 We appreciate your interest in our program, and we are eager to share what makes UNC a wonderful place to train!
 Our residents choose to come to UNC for many reasons, but a few stand out.

 The UNC Department of Psychiatry offers unique and extensive clinical learning opportunities in various settings with comprehensive exposure to a culturally, socioeconomically, and diagnostically diverse patient population.
 Our hospital-based experience is complete with in-patient psychiatry at both the UNC Neurosciences Hospital and the state Central Regional Hospital, consultation-liaison psychiatry at UNC Hospitals, and interventional psychiatry experience with on-site ECT.
 Residents spend time on each of the seven UNC Neurosciences Hospital psychiatric units (psychotic disorders, crisis stabilization, peripartum psychiatry, geriatric psychiatry, child psychiatry, adolescent psychiatry, and eating disorders) throughout the course of their residency experience.
 In addition, all residents rotate at Central Regional Hospital, a 338-bed state psychiatric hospital with units for adults, adolescents, children, and forensic patients from state carceral facilities.
-An additional UNC psychiatric facility, the Youth Behavioral Hospital, will open in Fall 2023, with 54 beds for children and adolescents, including patients with intellectual and developmental disabilities.
+The UNC Youth Behavioral Health Hospital (YBH), a new 54-bed psychiatric facility dedicated to children, adolescents, and young adults – including those with intellectual and developmental disabilities – complements the child, adolescent, and eating disorders units at our flagship UNC Medical Center.
+Residents can experience YBH through moonlighting or PGY4 electives

 Our outpatient psychiatry experience is similarly diverse.
 Residents have the opportunity to rotate through many of our specialty clinics, including those that focus on women’s mood, eating disorders, severe mental illness, developmental disorders, and transplant psychiatry.
 We also have clinics tailored to certain populations including child and adolescent, geriatric, college students, healthcare workers, and LGBTQI populations in addition to our general adult clinics.
 Our outpatient program works across departments to provide various levels of integrated mental healthcare, including a consultation clinic which other departments can access, a psychiatry clinic co-located in the infectious disease clinic which primarily works to treat patients with co-occurring HIV and mental illness, and a true collaborative care clinic embedded in a family medicine clinic.
 Our psychotherapy clinic is equally robust with all residents completing cases in psychodynamic therapy and cognitive behavioral therapy during training, with additional experiences available in acceptance and commitment therapy, dialectical behavior therapy, and trauma therapy if desired.
 In addition, all residents receive didactic education in these and other therapy modalities beginning in the PGY1 year.
 Of note, our outpatient medication management and psychotherapy experiences begin in the PGY2 year, allowing for a strong longitudinal experience and greater patient continuity, which can span the resident’s remaining time in training at UNC.
 Starting in the 2023-2024 academic year, we transitioned to a 3+1 program during the PGY3 year, allowing for a dedicated clinic week every four weeks to facilitate an even more robust outpatient clinical training.